turbot/steampipe-plugin-azuread/docs/tables/azuread_authorization_policy.md

   allow_invites_from = 'everyone';
 ```

-### Check email validation should be required to join the tenant
+### Check if email validation is not required to join the tenant

 ```sql
 select